-Lynette Martins is a candidate for the LL.M. in National and Global Health Law and a member of the class of 2022.
+Lynette Martins is a 2022 graduate of the LL.M. in National and Global Health Law program.

 Her interests lie in the intersectionality of law, health policy, and ethics.
 In particular, she has an interest in social and behavioral interventions as they apply to health justice and equity.
 Most recently, Martins has been fascinated by health security in both the domestic and global context.